Horse Nutrition for Shedding Season

 - Four components of a horse’s diet can directly affect shedding.
 Fats, vitamins, minerals, and proteins fuel the skin and hair coat.
 Ideally, horses have a forage-based diet, with supplements added as needed.

-- I will always recommend an equine nutritionist work with your horse to create the best diet.
+- I will always recommend that an equine nutritionist work with your horse to create the best diet.
 A horse’s nutritional needs stem from age, breeding, discipline, where their hay is grown, how much and what type of pasture is available, medical problems, weight, metabolic issues, skin issues, and more.
+The variety of nutrients is wide and complex.

-- It’s also easy to overlap supplements, creating an excess of nutrients.
+- It’s also easy to overlap supplements, leading to excess nutrients.
 Or, some nutrients are lacking.
-A custom diet for your horse gets it right and will likely save you money by streamlining supplements.
+A custom diet for your horse is tailored and will likely save you money by streamlining supplement use.

-- A balanced diet improves skin health, creates a shiny coat, and boosts the coat quality.
-As the skin becomes healthier, shedding of the coat is a smoother process.
+- A balanced diet improves skin health, creates a shiny coat, and boosts coat condition.
+As the skin improves, coat shedding is smoother.

 Chia seeds and flax are great options for healthy fats.